eggsy/website/README.md

   - My "Daily Song" page fetches data from Firebase to display the today's song!
 It's all statically generated on client!
 - ✅ Real-time Discord profile data using [Lanyard API](https://github.com/Phineas/lanyard/)!
   - You can see what you're editing, watching or listening on your website.
+- ✅ Last.fm API to display your top tracks and recently played songs on a [page](https://eggsy.xyz/me/songs)!
+  - To use this, I use a Netlify function, this requires an additional step (read below).
 - ✅ Designed with Windi CSS!
   - Windi introduces a JIT engine, a fast Tailwind compiler and many more stuff like variant grouping etc.!
   - Clean, beautiful, fast, and responsive UI!